LucaCappelletti94/dict_hash/README.md

 As we saw this library being used in the wild mostly to create caching libraries and wrappers, we'd like to point you to our library, [Cache decorator](https://github.com/zommiommy/cache_decorator).

+## Why can't I just use the default hash function?

+In Python, dictionaries just aren't hashable.
+This is because they are mutable objects, and as such, they cannot be hashed.
+If you were to try and run `hash({})`, you would get a `TypeError` exception.

 ## How do I install this package?

 As usual, just download it using pip: